magicmonty/sonicpi.nvim/README.md

 - `echo` -> makes a `with_fx` block with echo settings
 - `reverb` -> makes a `with_fx` block with reverb settings

+## Usage

+You need to create a new file with a `.sonicpi` extension and open it in neovim.
+Then you can use the LSP and completion engine including the snippets.

 [nvim-cmp]: https://github.com/hrs7th/nvim-cmp